rems-project/isla/README.md

 [here](https://github.com/rems-project/sail/blob/sail2/INSTALL.md), followed by the instructions [here](isla-sail/README.md).

+For litmus tests in the `.litmus` format used by [herd7](https://github.com/herd/herdtools7) there is another OCaml tool based on the parsing code in herd7 in the isla-litmus directory, which translates that format into a simple [TOML](https://github.com/toml-lang/toml) representation this OCaml program is standalone and does not depend on any libraries, and should build with dune >= 1.2.

+Running `make` will attempt to build everything (excluding the web interface).

 ## Project structure

 * __isla-lib__ Is a Rust library which contains the core symbolic execution engine and an API to interact with it.

+* __isla-axiomatic__ Contains rust code to handle various aspects which are specific to checking axiomatic concurrency models on top of isla-lib, such as parsing litmus tests, analysing instruction footprints, and defining a high-level interface to run litmus tests.

+* __isla-cat__ Is a translator from (a fragment of) the cat memory models used by herdtools into SMTLIB definitions.
+It has its own README [here](isla-cat/README.md).

 * __isla-litmus__ Is an (optional) OCaml utility that maps the `.litmus` files that herdtools uses into a format we can read.

 * __isla-sail__ Is an (optional) OCaml utility that maps Sail specifications into the IR we can symbolically execute.

+* __web__ Contains a server and client for a web interface to the axiomatic concurrency tool

+* __src__ Defines multiple small executable utilities based on isla-lib